-Weighting the corrected points
+Weighting the corrected instances

 In order to focus learning on the instances corrected by the user, we ascribe higher weight to the corrected instances in the least squares fit.
-The weight of each instance v_i is given by $\Omega{i,i}$, forming the $n \times n$ diagonal matrix Ω used in Equations 5 and 6.
+The weight of each instance v_i is given by $\Omega{i,i}$, forming the $n \times n$ diagonal matrix Ω used in Equations 4 and 5.
 We set the weights of all unadjusted instances to be equal to 1, and weight all adjusted instances with a scalar $\omega \in [1, \infty)$.
-The user interface allows the user to vary ω on a log scale via a slider bar, enabling the user to interactively explore the amount of generalization for the adjustments and dynamically view the resulting model as ω varies.
-Our experiments show that learning using the manifold basis yields stable results as ω varies from 10 to 10,000 (three orders of magnitude) on all data sets, rendering it unnecessary to precisely fit ω .
+The GUI allows the user to vary ω on a log scale via a slider bar, enabling the user to interactively explore the amount of generalization for the adjustments and dynamically view the resulting model as ω varies.
+Our experiments show that learning using the manifold basis yields stable results as ω varies from 10 to 10,000 (three orders of magnitude), rendering it unnecessary to precisely fit ω .